• AGC Advocacy Report

 • State

-AGC Legislative Committee Meets Feb 4 to Review More 2025 Legislative Session Bills
+AGC Legislative Committee Met on March 18 to Review More 2025 Legislative Session Bills

-AGC Legislative Committee met on Feb 4 to review more bills from the 2025 legislative session.
-The committee took the following positions:
+AGC Legislative Committee met on March 18 to review more 2025 legislative session bills and review status of previously viewed bills.
+The committee took the following position at the meeting:

 AGC Bill Tracker